krystleM26/KrystleM26/README.md

 - 📫 How to reach me **mitchell.krystle2@gmail.com**

 - ⚡ Fun fact **My favorite animal is an octopus**
-- 👩🏿‍💻 Currently Learning - TypeScript
+- 👩🏿‍💻 Currently Learning - AWS

 ### Connect with me:
 <p align="left">